bcgov/wqbc/README.md

 Install
 -------

-To install the latest version of jaggernaut:
+To install the latest version of wqbc:

     # install.packages("devtools")
     library(devtools)